-14. OFF BALANCE SHEET AND CONCENTRATION OF CREDIT RISKS
+15. OFF BALANCE SHEET AND CONCENTRATION OF CREDIT RISKS

-As a CCP, FICC is exposed to significant credit risk to third-parties including its Participants, which extends to companies within the global financial services industry.
+As a CCP, FICC is exposed to significant credit risk to third parties including its Participants, which extends to companies within the global financial services industry.
 Credit risk represents the potential for loss due to the default or deterioration in credit quality of a Participant.
 The Company's exposure to credit risk is primarily derived from providing clearing and settlement service operations.
 FICC's global Participant base includes participating brokers, dealers, banks, qualified institutional buyer clients via the sponsored membership service and other financial intermediaries.

 Credit risk also comes from the investment of financial assets, which consist principally of cash and cash equivalents, investments, accounts receivable and the Clearing Fund.
-Concentrations of credit risk may arise due to large connected individual exposures and significant exposures to groups of Participants whose likelihood of default is driven by common underlying factors including economic conditions affecting the securities industry and debt-issuing countries.
+Concentrations of credit risk may arise due to large, connected individual exposures and significant exposures to groups of Participants whose likelihood of default is driven by common underlying factors including economic conditions affecting the securities industry and debt-issuing countries.

 Cash and cash equivalents.
-The Company maintains cash and cash equivalents with various financial institutions including the Federal Reserve Bank of New York.
+The Company maintains cash and cash equivalents with various financial institutions including the FRBNY.
 The Company's investment policy is designed to limit its exposure with any one financial institution.
 As part of its credit and risk management processes, the Company performs periodic evaluations of the relative credit standing of the financial institutions with whom it places funds.
 The Company generally makes deposits with financial institutions having a credit rating of at least BBB+/Baa1 or better from recognized rating agencies and that are approved via its internal credit review process.
 The Company also monitors the credit ratings of the financial institutions with whom it places funds on an ongoing basis to identify any significant change in a financial institution's condition.
 If such a change takes place, the amounts deposited in such financial institutions may be adjusted.

 Marketable securities.
-In addition to investing in reverse repurchase agreements, money market funds and bank deposits, the Company also directly invests in U.S. Treasury securities and debt obligations of the U.S. government or those U.S. government agencies guaranteed by the U.S. government, pursuant to its investment policy.
+The Company may invest in reverse repurchase agreements, money market funds, bank deposits, and directly in U.S. Treasury securities and debt obligations of the U.S. government or those U.S. government agencies guaranteed by the U.S. government, pursuant to its investment policy.
 Credit risk related to investments in marketable securities involves the risk of nonperformance by the counterparty, which could result in a material loss.

 Accounts receivable.
 Credit risk related to accounts receivable involves the risk of non-payment by the counterparty.
 Credit risk is diversified due to the large number of Participants.
+Almost all of the Company's invoices are collected through the daily settlement process, one day after issuing the invoices.
 The Company also performs ongoing credit evaluations of the financial conditions of its Participants and evaluates the delinquency status of the receivables.